Thailand races to defend Bangkok from floods

 To protect Bangkok's Suvarnabhumi airport, the main international gateway into Thailand, a three-metre (9.8 ft) high earth dike was being reinforced.

-The cabinet agreed to cut current government spending by 10 percent for the fiscal year that began on October 1 and divert the funds -- around 80 billion baht-- to relief work.
+The cabinet agreed to cut current government spending by 10 percent for the fiscal year that began on October 1 and divert the funds -- around 80 billion baht (1.6 billion pound) -- to relief work.
 The government still aims to keep its budget deficit at the planned level of 350 billion baht, officials said.

 Finance Minister Thirachai Phuvanatnaranubala said on Monday the central bank had put the initial cost of the damage caused by the floods at 60 billion baht, about 0.6 percent of GDP.